Construction and Classification of Holomorphic Vertex Operator Algebras: Construction of some new holomorphic vertex operator algebras

-Then Theorem \ref{Thm.schellekens} gives the possible Lie algebra structures of $V^{\orb(G)}_1$.
+The constant coefficient in the Fourier expansion of $\ch_{V^{\orb(G)}}$ is $\dim(V^{\orb(G)}_1)$.
+Once we we have determined the dimension of $V^{\orb(G)}_1$, Theorem \ref{Thm.schellekens} gives the possible Lie algebra structures of $V^{\orb(G)}_1$.
 We can further restrict the structure of $V^{\orb(G)}_1$ by an argument which is due to Montague \cite{Mon98}.
-There is an automorphism $k$ of order $n$ acting on $V^{\orb(G)}$ such that the corresponding orbifold $(V^{\orb(G)})^{\orb(K)}$ gives back $V$.
+We have seen that there is an automorphism $k$ of order $n$ acting on $V^{\orb(G)}$ such that the corresponding orbifold $(V^{\orb(G)})^{\orb(K)}$ gives back $V$.
 The fixed-point subalgebra is $(V^{\orb(G)})^K = V^G$ so that $V^G_1$ is the fixed-point subalgebra of an automorphism of $V^{\orb(G)}_1$ whose order divides $n$.
-Kac classified the finite order automorphisms of finite-dimensional simple Lie algebras and their fixed-point subalgebras (cf.\ Theorem 8.6 and Proposition 8.6 in \cite{KacIDLA}).
+Kac classified the finite order automorphisms of finite-dimensional simple Lie algebras and their fixed-point subalgebras (see Theorem 8.6 and Proposition 8.6 in \cite{K}).
 This reduces the possible affine structures of $V^{\orb(G)}_1$.
 In two cases we need additional arguments to completely fix this structure.